-TCSG is an independent group responsible for preparing the various reports to monitor the adherence to the prudential limits as per the ALM Policy.
-These limits are monitored on a regular basis at various levels of periodicity.
-Breaches, if any, are duly reported to ALCO/Risk Committee/Board of Directors, as may be required under the framework defined for approvals/ratification.
+TCSG is an independent group responsible for preparing the various reports to ensure adherence to the prudential limits as per the ALM Policy.
+The utilisation against these limits is computed on a regular basis at various levels of periodicity.
+Breaches, if any, are duly reported to ALCO/Risk Committee/Board of Directors, as may be required under the framework defined for approvals.
 Upon review of the indicators of IRRBB and the impact thereof, ALCO may suggest necessary corrective actions in order to realign the exposure with the current assessment of the markets.